nlvo/real-time-web-1920/README.md

 ### Client to server
 - `set user` - Set your username
 - `chat message` - Send a _chat message_ to other people in the chat

 - `song request` - Send a _song request_ to other people in the chat
-- `search songs` - Send a search request
+- `search songs` - Send a search request to find songs

-- `add to radio` - Send _song_ that is added to the radio to other people in the chat
+- `add to radio` - Send _song_ that is added to the queue
+- `play song` - Send first song from queue to other people in the chat
+- `song finished` - Send a message if song finished to server

 ### Server to client
 - `server message` - Send a server notification to clients
 - `join room` - Send a server notification to clients that someone joined

 - `user message` - Send a chat message to other people in the chat

-- `music player` - Send host current playing song to clients
+- `user song request` - Send the _song request_ to other people in the chat

-- `user request` - Send a song request to other people in the chat
+- `add to queue` - Send added song to queue to other people in the chat
+- `radio queue` - Send queue to others/new clients

-- `song lists` - Send search results to client
+- `search results` - Send search results to client

 ## ToDo
 Things/features I would like to add.
 For more info see [project spotify](https://github.com/nlvo/real-time-web-1920/projects/1)